hahadaphne/mkdocs_UML/Readme.md

         index.md        # The documentation homepage.
         uml.md          # Some UML chart testing page. js/
         umlconvert.js   # Integrate external js.
-Can initial or do some settings hsere.
+Can initial or do some settings here.